 A multi-dimensional digital platform, now in the development phase, will distinguish CeDAR by revolutionizing the ways patients stay connected to their care, manage their recovery process, and engage them and their families directly in their ongoing care.

 The platform will provide a full suite of applications and content designed to meet each patient’s needs in the “gap” between episodes of care, when most struggle.
 Biometric technology and individualized monitoring devices will assist patients understanding of their needs, risk factors, and how to apply effective tools through monitoring of stress, sleep, specimen testing results, as well as meeting, coaching and follow-up support.
-These programs, which use engagement science to keep patients on trace will revolutionize chronic care management and greatly improve recovery outcomes.
+These programs, which use engagement science to keep patients on track will revolutionize chronic care management and greatly improve recovery outcomes.
 The Digital Platform for Recovery Management will become a sustainable business model for CeDAR to expand its footprint and establish itself as a leader in the digital recovery support space.